jamisoncrawford/lakeview/codebook.md

 * `rate`: The hourly wage of the worker described in the payment record.
   - `ot` indicates if `rate` describes the hourly wage for overtime
   - In instances where only overtime is recorded, `rate` is calculated by dividing the given value by 1.5
-  - In instances where more than one `rate` value exists for a unique worker, only the first is recorded
+  - In instances where more than one `rate` value exists for a unique worker, only the first may be recorded
 * `gross`: The total pay for `period` absent deductions, e.g. taxes and union dues.
   - In instances where, arithmetically, `gross` is nonsensical based on `hours` and `rate`, value defined as misssing
     - This was a summary decision in preprocessing, though values may exist in raw data